mulle-sde/mulle-sde-developer/README.md

 ## Customization

-`mulle-sde-cmake-source-update` will emit cmake definitions according to the *patternfile* category.
+`cmake-source-update` will emit cmake definitions according to the *patternfile* category.
 As an example:

 Your *patternfile* is called `00-source--experimental`.
 All files matching